ScallyBag/MAME-4-PicoChess/README.md

 * Loading some Engines, resetting the pieces to 'New Game' and closing or rebooting PicoChess can take a while
 * You will need to match any time shown in the level settings by setting the same or similar times within the Time settings
 * Not all levels are included for each Engine, read the associated Computer Chess Manual or study the lua file for more Info
+* Copyright prevents me from telling you where to find the complete ROM set, so please don't ask

 100% emulation speed for all Engines is only guaranteed on the RPi 4b however only 12 emulations run slower than this on my RPi 3b+, these are: